MicrosoftDocs/learn/learn-pr/azure/add-sign-in-support-python-webapp-identity-platform/includes/3-exercise-prepare-app-for-auth.md

-Now that you understand how the Microsoft identity platform works, you'll create a Python Flask web application and register it in the Azure portal.

-In this exercise, you'll complete the following application-specific configurations on the Azure portal:
+In this exercise, you create the presentation layer of your Python Flask web application and complete the following application-specific configurations on the Azure portal:

 - Add a redirect URI
 - Configure client credentials
 - Add app roles to your application registration
 - Assign app roles to users and groups

-After configuring these application-specific settings, you'll update your Python Flask web app to use the app registration details.

 ## Create your Python Flask web application